Background pattern

 Risk of lactic acidosis

-Segluromet may cause a rare but serious side effect called lactic acidosis, especially if your kidneys do not function properly.
-The risk of lactic acidosis also increases in cases of uncontrolled diabetes, severe infections, prolonged fasting or alcohol consumption, dehydration (see additional information below), liver problems, and any disease in which a part of the body receives insufficient oxygen (such as acute and severe heart disease).
+Segluromet may cause a very rare but serious side effect called lactic acidosis, especially if your kidneys are not working properly.
+The risk of lactic acidosis also increases if you have uncontrolled diabetes, serious infections, prolonged fasting, or consume excessive alcohol, dehydration, liver problems, or any condition where a part of your body is not getting enough oxygen (such as severe heart conditions).

-If you are affected by any of the above situations, consult your doctor for further instructions.
+If you are affected by any of these conditions, consult your doctor for further guidance.

-Stop taking Seglurometfor a short period of time if you have a condition that may be associated with dehydration(significant loss of body fluids) such as intense vomiting, diarrhea, fever, exposure to heat or if you drink less fluid than normal.
-Consult your doctor for additional instructions.
+Stop taking Segluromet for a short period if you have a condition that may be associated with dehydration(significant loss of body fluids), such as severe vomiting, diarrhea, fever, heat exposure, or if you drink less fluid than usual.
+Consult your doctor for further guidance.

-Stop taking Segluromet and contact a doctor or go to the nearest hospital immediately if you experience any of the symptoms of lactic acidosis, as this condition can end in coma.
+Stop taking Segluromet and contact a doctor or go to the nearest hospital immediately if you experience any symptoms of lactic acidosis, as this condition can lead to coma.

 The symptoms of lactic acidosis include: